Recipe Index ยป Course ยป Side Dish ยป Stick of Butter Rice (No Peek Rice)

 Speaking of rounding things out, some nights are busier than others.
 I don’t have time for a full sit down dinner with a main course and several savory sides.
 I need a one pot, one stop dinner that everyone can agree on.
 Oh, and it must include some sort of vegetable.

-I also like to use stew beef and add a handful or two of freshly sliced baby bella mushrooms.
+I’ve also used stew beef and a handful (or two) of freshly sliced baby bella mushrooms.
 It’s so good!
-It’s also one of the few times even the youngest, pickiest son will happily eat mushrooms.
+It’s also one of the few times even the pickiest son will happily eat mushrooms.

 Stick Of Butter Rice